 Of the 7 fundamental ILO Conventions ratified by Australia, only one has been explicitly incorporated into Australian domestic legislation: the Discrimination (Employment and Occupation) Convention, 1958 has been implemented by the Australian Human Rights Commission Act 1986 (Cth) as Schedule 1.

 However, when Australia is a party to a treaty but has not implemented this domestically by legislation, there is a presumption that when enacting legislation, Parliament, prima facie, intends to give effect to Australia's obligations under international law (High Court of Australia - Mason CJ and Deane J in Teoh (1995) 183 CLR 273 ).
 In addition to this judicial interpretation of Australian statutes, one of the explicit objects of Australia’s primary statute governing industrial relations, the Fair Work Act 2009 (Cth), is to ‘take into account Australia’s international labour obligations’ (s 3(a)).

 Type the name of the Convention into the Exact Phrase box

-Select Full text including title and brief description in the Content drop down box
+Select Full text including title and a brief description in the Content drop-down box

 Select Acts in the Type box